 As part of the plans to carve out new space, the school moved to fully repurpose the former Jean Paul Slusser Gallery housed within the Art & Architecture building to create a two-floor, collaborative making, meeting, and learning area for undergraduate students.

 As difficult as it is to let go of Slusser Gallery traditions, this shift has paved the way for the school to open the new Stamps Gallery — an 8,000 square foot exhibition space in the heart of downtown Ann Arbor designed to provide more space and exposure for student and faculty work.
 And, most importantly, the repurposing of the Slusser Gallery was done in the best interest of our students, providing much-needed workspace for Stamps undergraduates within the Art & Architecture building.

-“It’s important to note that we’re not creating space to expand our enrollment numbers,” Nadarajan stated.
+“It’s important to note that we’re not currently creating space to expand our enrollment numbers,” Nadarajan stated.
 “We value our selectivity and our tight-knit creative community.
 But it is imperative that we do all we can to ensure the best possible education for our current students — and to ensure a sustainable, resource-rich future for the school.
 And much of that comes down to addressing space needs.”